jackdevlab/result-launcher/README.md

 # ResultLauncher
-easy way to start activity for result or request permissions
+result-launcher is a android library to star activity for result and request permissons easily.

 ## Download